 The virus that causes COVID-19 is changing over time.
 We expect these changes and call these genetic variations of the virus variants or subvariants.
 “Not all variants are created equal,” stated Dr. LaMar Hasbrouck, Cook County Department of Public Health (CCDPH) Chief Operating Officer.
 “Some variants are really contagious and cause more severe disease, while others are more difficult to spread and result in milder disease.”

-1. Get Vaccinated and Boosted – COVID-19 vaccination is recommended for everyone 6 months and older.
+1. Boost up – COVID-19 and flu vaccination are recommended for everyone 6 months and older.
 COVID-19 boosters are recommended for everyone 5 years and older.
-To find out if you are eligible and up to date, visit the CDC website.
+To find out if you are up-to-date on your shots, visit the CDC website.

 2. Ventilate – Socialize outdoors if possible and avoid poorly-ventilated indoor settings and large gatherings, especially if you are at increased risk of severe complications from COVID-19.
 Ventilate indoor spaces by opening windows and using HEPA filter air purifiers.
 If you are meeting friends or family in-person, choose an outdoor location when possible and space out.

-3. Mask Up – CCDPH strongly recommends masking with a well-fitting high-quality mask, such as a KN95 or N95 respirator, when in public indoor spaces or other places, including outdoors, when near others who may be unvaccinated.
+4. Mask up – CCDPH strongly recommends with a well-fitting high-quality mask, such as a KN95 or N95 respirator, when in public indoor spaces or other places, including outdoors, when near others who may be unvaccinated.
 This is especially important for those who are considered at high risk for severe illness.

-4. Get Tested – Testing can tell you if you’re at risk of spreading COVID-19.
-Stock up on free test kits from covidtests.gov or your local pharmacy.
+5. Get tested – Testing can tell you if you’re at risk of spreading COVID-19 or flu.
+Stock up on free test kits from COVID.GOV or your local pharmacy.
 Test immediately if you have symptoms or before indoor gatherings with others outside your household.

-5. Get Treated – There are medications that can treat people at high risk of severe illness, to help prevent hospitalization and death.
+6. Get treated – There are medications that can treat people at high risk of severe COVID or flu illness, to help prevent hospitalization and death.
 Treatments work best when started early.
 Contact your doctor as soon as you develop symptoms and/or test positive for COVID-19, to see if you are eligible for treatment.